 Computer science has fascinated me for a long time.
 Among other things, I'm interested in programming and home automation.
 The pages that are found here are mostly related to these two subjects.
-To tell the truth, the site is a little luxury, an indulgence that is not without interest for me.
-By writing down the steps followed in any procedure, I greatly increase the possibility of repeating them later when I will probably have forgotten the details.
-Similarly, by describing an algorithm meticulously, this leads me to think about it and often allows me to improve it.
+To tell the truth, the site is a little luxury, an indulgence that is not without value for me.
+Writing down the steps followed in any procedure greatly increases the possibility of repeating them later when I will probably have forgotten the details.
+Similarly, describing an algorithm meticulously, which requires some thought, often yields improvements.

 Almost all pages follow a common template.
 From top to bottom the following elements are found.

-- A menu with six or seven choices depending on the availabilty of a translation of the page.
+- A menu with four or five choices depending on the availability of a translation of the page.
+I write in French and English.

-- A personalized search box using DuckDuck Go, Google or Bing as the search engine.
+- A personalized search box using DuckDuck Go or Startpage as the search engine.
+These sites claim to respect their user privacy.
+Other search engines can be found on the archives page.

 The menu choices are: